code-dot-org/code-dot-org/apps/docs/refactor.md

 5. Remove cycles from our dependency graph [hard]
 6. Move applab/gamelab/weblab/maze/studio/etc into `lib/kits` directory [medium]
 7. Move all the other stateless utility modules into `lib/util` [easy]
-8. Move all the other stateful modules into `lib/tools` directory [medium]
+8. Move all the other stateful modules into `code-studio` directory [medium]
 9. Refactor entry points to inject dependent modules into feature libraries [hard]
 10. [...]
 11. profit!